DHS home | SPD

 - SDS 0620- Request for Presumptive Medicaid Disability Decision

-- MSC 2099- Authorization for Use & Disclosure of Information
+- MSC 3010 - Authorization for Disclosure, Sharing and Use of Individual Information

-- Enclose new 2099's for SSA and each medical/mental health provider seen in the past two years.
-2099's must be completed fully and correctly to ensure that medical records will be provided to PMDDT.
-Incomplete forms will result in decisional delays.
+- Enclose a new 3010 for SSA and all medical/mental health providers seen in the past two years.
+The 3010 must be completed fully and correctly to ensure that medical records will be provided to PMDDT.
+An incomplete form will result in decisional delays.

 When forms are complete, refer the case to PMDDT via the process in section 2.